AbigailN10/CPE487/README.md

 * Click 'Program Device' then xc7a100t_0 to download hexcalc.bit to the Nexys A7-100T board

 ### 5. Use keypad and buttons
+* Press BTNU to continuously advance through the game.
+* Watch the Nexys A7-100T board which will display a sequence of numbers.
+* When the left side of the board displays ‘dddd’, it is time for you to use the keypad.
+* Use the keypad to press the number(s) that was just displayed in order.
+If you correctly do so, then the Nexys A7-100T board will display ‘0AA0’ meaning success.
+Press * BTNU to continue playing the game and have the board continue displaying numbers that you will need to input on the keypad.
+* When the board displays ‘AAAA’, you have reached the end of the game and won.
+* If the board displays ‘FFFF’, you have reached the end of the game and lost.
+* Press BTNC to restart the game.

 ## Inputs and Outputs